mickleroy/grunt-clientlibify/README.md

 A string value that is used to indicate where the `.js` files should be fetched from.
 This would likely be the path to your `js` directory.
 For example, `dist/js`.

+#### options.assetsDirs
+Type: `Array`

+An optional Array of paths to additional style guide assets that should be included in the CRX package.
+This would likely be a set of paths to images, fonts, etc. For example, `dist/img`.
+All directories specified will be copied over at the same level as the CSS and JS directories.
+> This option only supports directories.
+Files will be ignored.

 #### options.dest
 Type: `String`
 Default value: `tmp`